DOJ GEN in the News

 DOJ GEN's data-collection and letter about lack of diverse leadership makes a splash.

-In February 2019, DOJ GEN set a letter to the heads of DOJ’s litigating components calling out the lack of diversity in top leadership positions.
+In February 2019, DOJ GEN set a letter to the heads of DOJ’s litigating components calling out the lack of gender diversity in top leadership positions.
 The letter was covered by CNN, the Washington Post, and Buzzfeed.

 • Coverage of DOJ GEN advocacy on sexual misconduct and event with Inspector General.